The music box operad: Random generation of musical phrases from patterns: Generation and random generation

-Algorithm~\ref{algo:partial_random_generation} returns an element partially generated by $\BudSystem$ obtained by applying at most $k$ rules to the initial element $(\Color, \Unit, \Color)$.
-The execution of the algorithm builds a composition tree of elements of $\SetRules$ with at most $k$ internal nodes.
+Algorithm~\ref{algo:homogeneous_random_generation} returns an element homogeneously generated by $\BudSystem$ obtained by applying at most $k$ rules to the initial element $(\Color, \Unit, \Color)$.
+The execution of the algorithm builds a syntax tree of elements of height at most~$k + 1$.

+Observe that when the set of rules $\SetRules$ has no more than one element, this algorithm is deterministic.